-A large portion of Microsoft’s Ignite 2021 premier conference was devoted to updates to the Microsoft Power Platform, but what exactly was covered?
+A large portion of Microsoft’s Ignite 2021 premier conference was devoted to updates to the Microsoft Power Platform.
+But what exactly was covered?
 What updates were made?
 In this blog, we’ll go through what I think are the top key updates for Power Apps and Power Automate.
-We go through each update one by one and talk about its advantages and implications to the Microsoft Power Platform.
+We’ll go through each update one by one and talk about its advantages and implications to the Microsoft Power Platform.
 You can watch the full video of this tutorial at the bottom of this blog.

 New Features & Updates Within Microsoft Power Platform

 One of the best developments that we heard about in the Microsoft Ignite 2021 was the ability to produce native mobile apps in Power Apps.

 In order for your users to get a Power App that you had created in the past, you first had to download the Power App wrapper application from the App store.
 And only then you could launch the Power Apps that you yourself had created for your users.
 So, users had to take two steps.
 First, they had to download the Power Apps app, and then your app.

 What this new feature allows you to do is to produce your Power Apps and directly deploy them right to the App Store.
 This means your user can skip step one and can get your app directly from the App Store.

 Think about the power of this.
 You can basically create your own app in Power Apps and deploy one version to the Google Play Store and the Apple App Store.
 You don’t need to make any modifications that you usually need to make with low code Power App platforms.
 Also, when users download your app, they have a notification or an identifier for your app directly on their home screen.